 How does Mosaic help?

-Mosaic provides an online collaboration tool for the design team to collectively provide the information needed to complete the Pre-Construction Information packs (PCI), the Health & Safety File (H&S File), and the Risk Register, 3 essential outputs of Construction Design Management according to CDM2015.
+Mosaic provides an online collaboration tool for the design team to collectively provide the information needed to complete the Pre-Construction Information packs (PCI), the Health & Safety File (H&S File), and the Risk Register, 3 of the essential outputs of CDM2015.

 If you are keen to improve your CDM output on your Construction Projects, and produce compliant PCI and H&S documentation, give Mosaic a try with our free 30 day trial, our clients never look back, 100% of our users have stayed with us, not many apps can say that!